-It’s not very pleasant to face a situation when the results of A/B tests are statistically significant, but they do not match with what you expected to see.
-Aim at getting the information that you truly need, aimed precisely at those elements of your product, which can increase the competitiveness of the applications and help you achieve specific goals.
+It's not very pleasant to face a situation when the results of A/B tests are statistically significant, but they do not match what you expected to see.
+Aim at getting the information that you genuinely need, aimed precisely at those elements of your product, which can increase the competitiveness of the applications and help you achieve specific goals.

 How to Conduct a Mobile App Test?

 Define your goals